ngthomas/microhaplot/README.md

-# haplot
+# microhaplot

-`haplot` generates visual summaries of microhaplotypes found in short read alignments.
+`microhaplot` generates visual summaries of microhaplotypes found in short read alignments.

-This software exists as a an R package `haplot` that includes within it the code to set up and establish an Rstudio/Shiny server to visualize and manipulate the data.
-There are two key steps in the `haplot` worflow:
+This software exists as a an R package `microhaplot` that includes within it the code to set up and establish an Rstudio/Shiny server to visualize and manipulate the data.
+There are two key steps in the `microhaplot` worflow:

 1. The first step is to summarize alignment and variation data into a single data frame that is easily operated upon.
-This is done using the function `haplot::runHaplot`.
+This is done using the function `microhaplot::runHaplot`.
 You must supply a VCF file that includes variants that you are interested in extracting, and as many SAM files (one for each individual) that you want to extract read information from at each of the variants.
-The function `haplot::runHaplot` makes a call to PERL to parse the CIGAR strings in the SAM files to extract the variant information at each read and store this information into a data frame which gets saved with the installed Shiny app (see below) for later use.
+The function `microhaplot::runHaplot` makes a call to PERL to parse the CIGAR strings in the SAM files to extract the variant information at each read and store this information into a data frame which gets saved with the installed Shiny app (see below) for later use.
 Depending on the size of the data set, this can take a few minutes.